plynx-team/plynx/README.md

                         Database password
 ```

-Yet it is almost alays more convenient to store the config in a separate file.
+Yet it is almost always more convenient to store the config in a separate file.

 PLynx config is located at Env variable `PLYNX_CONFIG_PATH`.
 If the variable is not defined, PLynx will use a file `config.yaml` in the local directory.